JohanLi/accounting/web/app/annual-related/notes/annual-related-journal-entries.md

-# Year-end and dividends journal entries
+# Year-end and dividend journal entries

 On the last day of a given fiscal year, two journal entries need to be created: